 There are a number of reasons why a review might not be recommended.
 For example, the review may have been posted by a less established user, or it may seem like an unhelpful rant or rave.
 Some of these reviews are fakes (like the ones we see originating from the same computer) and some suggest a bias (like the ones written by a friend of the business owner), but many are real reviews from real customers who we just don't know much about and therefore can't recommend.

-It's also important to note that because our recommendation software is automated, the Yelp Support team cannot manually override the software to recommend or not recommend a review.
+It's also important to note that because our recommendation software is automated, the Yelp Support team cannot manually override the software to recommend or not recommend a review.- The reviewer does not have a complete profile

-• The reviewer does not have social integration
+- The reviewer does not have social integration

-• The reviewer has only positive reviews
+- The reviewer has only positive reviews

-• The review was submitted from an IP located somewhere else
+- The review was submitted from an IP located somewhere else

-• The reviews are originating from the same computer
+- The reviews are originating from the same computer

-• The reviewer does not have Yelp friends
+- The reviewer does not have Yelp friends